spandex-project/spandex/README.md

 * Include the adapter as a dependency (see below).
 * Replace any occurrences of `Spandex.Adapters.Datadog` with `SpandexDatadog.Adapter` in your code.
-* Replace any occurences of `Spandex.Adapters.ApiSender` with `SpandexDatadog.ApiSender` in your code.
+* Replace any occurrences of `Spandex.Adapters.ApiSender` with `SpandexDatadog.ApiSender` in your code.

 ## Adapters